 Step 2: Teach your dog to walk by your side

 Choose whether you want your Akita to walk on the left or right side of the body.
-You will reward him on that side.
+You will reward them on that side.
 Your dog will soon start to stay near it because that is where tasty rewards appear!

 Here’s how to do it correctly: